DA-NDI/fractol/README.md

 make
 ./fractol
 ```
-To run, enter valid arguments, one of the following:
+To run, enter valid arguments, one or two of the following:

 Mandelbrot, Julia, Ship, Mandel3, Mandel2